JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Configuring router IP addresses, interface bandwidth and duplex mode.
 - Disabling unused interface on routers and switches.
 - Using subnetting to efficiently distribute IP addresses among network and host devices.
-- Setting up VLANs using access and trunk ports.
+- Setting up VLANs using access and trunk ports, and comparing the benefits and drawbacks of both methods.

 ### Tools Used
 - Cisco Packet Tracer